preciofishbone/OmniaDocsG2/blocks/page-likes-and-comments/index.rst

 .. image:: likes-67-style-card.png

-For Advanced settings, the following is available:
+For advanced settings, the following is available:

 .. image:: likes-65-style-card-advanced.png

 Layout and Write
 *********************
 The WRITE tab is not used here.
-The LAYOUT tab contains general settings, see: :doc:`General Block Settings </blocks/general-block-settings/index>`
+The LAYOUT tab contains general settings, see: :doc:`General block settings </blocks/general-block-settings/index>`

-More on Likes and Comments
+More on likes and comments
 ***************************
 Users can like comments as well as pages.